gbechara/openshift-azure/README.md

 When creating the RedHat Openshift 3.4 cluster on Azure, you will need a SSH RSA key for access.

-## Create the cluster
+## Deploying OpenShift Container Platform

-To have OpenShift Enterprise 3.4 running on Azure, you will have to follow 2 steps.
+Deploying OpenShift Container Platform 3.4 on Azure is done following 2 easy steps :
-- First deploy the cluster with one of the following method.
+- Create the VMs to host an OpenShift installation
-- Then use ansible to install OSE 3.4
+- Use Ansible to install OpenShift Container Platform 3.4

-### Create the cluster on the Azure Portal
+## Step 1 - Create the cluster on the Azure Portal

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fgbechara%2Fopenshift-azure%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>